A man takes his disdain for LeBron James to the next level

 "Every time I look at it I laugh, and I like to show it and make people smile," he said.

-He said he's got big plans to make the LeBron tattoo part of a sports legend leg sleeve that'll eventually feature Tom Brady, Wayne Gretsky, and of course, Michael Jordan.
+He said he's got big plans to make the LeBron tattoo part of a sports legend leg sleeve that will eventually feature Tom Brady, Wayne Gretzky and, of course, Michael Jordan.

 "LeBron is definitely a legend, but he's the biggest crybaby legend of all time."